soobinrho/college-programming/2023-fall/how-to-live-well/final_essay.md

 So, I asked people who actually work in the environment everyday because they surely know about problems that have a big impact.
 So, I googled 50 random beekeepers; called their number; and asked them, "I want to help you save bees.
 What can I do for you?
 I can program."
-That's how I and my friends made [BeeMovr](https://beemovr.com), which is a map created to solve one of the problems, which beekeepers said is really important.
+That's how I and my friends made [BeeMovr](https://beemovr.com), which is a map created to solve one of the problems one of our beekeepers reported to us.

-I would like to live a life, in which I go to people who work in the environment everyday, such as beekeepers or farmers, and ask them what kind of problems they have.
-I'll then use my technical knowledge to help them solve those exact problems.
-This, in turn, will make an impact on the world.
-I would love to live a life dedicated for environmental sustainability.
+Fast forward a few months, we submitted BeeMovr to 2023 Call for Code.
+Then, we initially got contacted by the organizers that we had won.
+After a few days, however, they had to rescind it because we didn't meet one of the core requirements.

+Yes, it was my bad.
+I did and still do accept my full responsibility of not meeting the core requirements (What we basically had to do is implement one of the organizers' AI systems in our project.
+We only had made a webpage showing how we plan to use those AI services instead of actual implementation.)
+Nevertheless, it was saddening to have been the winner of $10,000 and have it rescinded by my own mistakes.
+That $2,500 ($10,000 divided by four team members) could have paid for my medical debt...
+This was the time that I got a lot of help from Hadit's adversity hypothesis.
+Facing an unfortunate adversity, I could either live a life of regret, or live a life of learning from mistakes and thereby living a happier life.
+So, I did.